gregorfaurobert/python-confluence-sync/issues/issues.md

 # Issues

-1. Doesn't convert images to Markdown
-2. Tables are not well converted
+1. Folders are not synced
+2. sync doesn't uplaod local attachments to confluence space
-3. Callouts are not well converted
+3. Checkbox are not well converted to confluence html
-4. horizontal rulke are converted "***" instead of "---"
+4. Callouts are not well converted to confluence panels
-5. Folders are not synced